The Gateway / Student Services

 Alternatively, you can pop the Student Gateway, located just off main reception.
-(Please note, you will need to wear a mask in this room and maintain social distancing)

 Many of our students do not have to pay for their course tuition fees; they are paid by the Government or the College on your behalf.
 Some students are also eligible for extra help with costs such as childcare, books, travel, trips and equipment.

 Whether you're 16-18 or 19+, you may also be eligible to receive a bursary.